 Physician extension occurs when a licensed physician authorizes a non-physician to act as a physician extender to provide medical care to patients directly under the physician's medical license.
 In traditional practices the physician extender is a nurse practitioner (NP) or physician assistant (PA) operating under a collaborative practice agreement with the physician.

-No. EMERGILITY does not accept insurance.
-EMERGILITY maintains a concierge model allowing clients/patients to enhanced access to routine, urgent, and emergent services at an affordable cost.
+No. EMERGILITY™ does not accept insurance.
+EMERGILITY™ maintains a membership and a fee-for-service model creating enhanced access to routine, urgent, and emergent services.

 The cost for accessing public EMERGENCY 9-1-1 services can vary from jurisdiction-to-jurisdiction.
 For the most part, patients should expect to receive an $800.00 to $1,200.00 bill at minimum when calling 9-1-1 for service.

 A trip to the Hospital Emergency Department could cost around $3,000.00 per visit, depending on the hospital and level of care provided.

 A basic concierge medicine subscription is between $3,000.00 to $5,000.00 with an upwards of $10,000.00 to $50,000.00 per year.
 Most basic concierge medicine plans exclude house-calls.